samfearn/ymbmweb/_articles/collecting_data_from_nature.md

   teaser_alt: A photo of leaves on a table, sorted into groups by their colours.
   teaser_pos: fit
 ---
 A great way for children to learn about statistics is for them to collect data from the world around them.
-Below, we look at some examples of children collecting data using the world around them.

-Click on the subsections below to see some examples and ideas of how children could collect data from nature.
+Click on the sections below to see some examples and ideas of how children could collect data from nature.

 <details open markdown ="1">
 <summary markdown="span">**Sorting Leaves**</summary>